While many couples have reasonable expectations and hopes of a successful pregnancy, 1 In 6 Australian couples experience difficulty falling pregnant.

 Age and Infertility

 Age is a factor that impacts on fertility for both men and women.
-By the age of 40, a woman’s chance of conception is greatly reduced.
-By the age of 44 years chance of success is around 1% per cycle.
+Although not as significant as the decline in egg quality experienced by women, the quality of a man’s sperm also declines with age.
 In men, the number and quality of sperm may decline with age, particularly if there are co-existing health or lifestyle problems.

 Research suggests that obesity may negatively affect sperm quality, reducing both sperm count and movement.